ABOUT THE CALIFORNIA STATE LOTTERY

 Lottery Media Contacts

-If you are with the media and have an inquiry, please call 916-822-8131 or email firstname.lastname@example.org.
+If you are with the media and have an inquiry, please email firstname.lastname@example.org.
 Our team will respond to your request in a timely manner.

 For additional information about the Lottery’s Office of Public Affairs and Communications or to see previous news releases, please visit our Media Resources page.